Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Google’s autonomous car computers run Linux, while early prototypes from both GM and Volkswagen also chose the operating system.
 Indeed, Google’s first successful foray into the market—a self-driving Toyota Prius—ran on Ubuntu.

 Since those early days, we’ve seen the creation of Automotive Grade Linux (AGL).
-It’s a collaboration between car manufacturers, suppliers, and technology companies in a bid to create a de facto industry standard for automotive applications.
+It’s a car computer operating system that’s a collaboration between car manufacturers, suppliers, and technology companies in a bid to create a de facto industry standard for automotive applications.

 5. Tsunami Sensors

 Ever since the 2004 Indian Ocean earthquake and tsunami killed 280,000 people in South-East Asia, tsunami prediction has become a vital part of public safety for people living in earthquake-prone low-lying areas.
 (If you’re at risk, technology can help you survive natural disasters).

 One of the leading manufacturers of tsunami sensors is American company Teledyne Technologies.

 The company’s sensors—which run on Linux—come complete with their own modem and use acoustics to send the data to each other underwater.